buf curl

 By default, server reflection is used, unless the --reflect flag is set to false.
 Without server reflection, a --schema flag must be provided to indicate the Protobuf schema for the method being invoked.

 The only positional argument is the URL of the RPC method to invoke.
-The name of the method to invoke comes from the last two path components of the URL, which should be the fully-qualified service name and method name, respectively.
+The name of the method to invoke comes from the last two path components of the URL, which should be the fully qualified service name and method name, respectively.

 The URL can use either http or https as the scheme.
 If http is used then HTTP 1.1 will be used unless the --http2-prior-knowledge flag is set.
 If https is used then HTTP/2 will be preferred during protocol negotiation and HTTP 1.1 used only if the server does not support HTTP/2.

 The input request is specified via the -d or --data flag.
 If absent, an empty request is sent.
 If the flag value starts with an at-sign (@), then the rest of the flag value is interpreted as a filename from which to read the request body.
 If that filename is just a dash (-), then the request body is read from stdin.
 The request body is a JSON document that contains the JSON formatted request message.
 If the RPC method being invoked is a client-streaming method, the request body may consist of multiple JSON values, appended to one another.
-Multiple JSON documents should usually be separated by whitespace, though this is not strictly required unless the request message type has a custom JSON representation that is not a JSON object.
+Multiple JSON documents should usually be separated by whitespace, though this isn't strictly required unless the request message type has a custom JSON representation that isn't a JSON object.

 Request metadata (i.e. headers) are defined using -H or --header flags.
 The flag value is in "name: value" format.
 But if it starts with an at-sign (@), the rest of the value is interpreted as a filename from which headers are read, each on a separate line.
 If the filename is just a dash (-), then the headers are read from stdin.